|Skip left side navigation and go to content||

 You can apply directly in response to a particular opening on the web page at http://www2.training.nih.gov/apps/publicForms/postdoctoral/forms/adIndex.aspx or you can register your interest in a future postdoctoral fellowship at NHLBI by filling out a simple form and attaching your curriculum vita at http://apps.nhlbi.nih.gov/OED.
 In addition, you may write to any NHLBI investigator directly expressing your interest in a position at NHLBI.

 Senior fellows can apply for NIH grants that enable them to stay at NIH for an addition two years and then have 3 years of NIH funding when they move on into an academic or institutional environment.
-U.S. Citizens and Permanent Residents can apply for the NHLBI K22 grant, while all fellows with less than five years of postdoctoral experience can apply for NIH Transition to Independence (K99/R00) grants.
+U.S. Citizens and Permanent Residents can apply for the NHLBI K22 grant, while all fellows with less than four years of postdoctoral experience can apply for NIH Transition to Independence (K99/R00) grants.
 NHLBI fellows have been very competitive for these grants as shown on the Success Stories page.